-Dogs are common in Lawrenceville.
 Dogs bite millions of people across the U.S. each year, and some 27,000 of these dog bite injuries are serious enough to require reconstructive surgery.
-Dog bite wounds can get infected, and bite victims may be forced to endure painful rabies shots.
-Young children are particularly susceptible to serious dog bites, and adults who are bitten may lose weeks from work or suffer permanent disabilities.
-If a dog in Lawrenceville has bitten you or your relative, it’s important to talk to a lawyer right away.
+Wounds can get infected, and victims may be forced to endure painful rabies shots.
+Young children are particularly susceptible, and adults may lose weeks from work or suffer permanent disabilities.

 Always get medical attention as soon as you can after the attack.
-This might mean you need to call an ambulance, or it might mean going to a doctor or emergency room on your own.
+This might mean you need to call an ambulance, or it might mean seeing a doctor or going to the emergency room on your own.
 If you don’t need immediate medical attention, see what you can find out about the dog.
 Things to ask include:

 - Who is the dog’s owner, and where does the owner live?